The AI Paradox: 4 Reasons Why Making Work Cheaper Creates More of It

 2. Your "Boring" Engineering Skills Are Now a Superpower

-Google Cloud's Addy Osmani highlights the skills that matter most:
+Google Cloud's Addy Osmani points to the skills that separate teams succeeding with AI from teams struggling:

-These "boring" foundations turn AI agents from chaos generators into productivity multipliers.
+These foundations are what turn AI agents from chaos generators into actual productivity tools.

 Developers who already invested in CI/CD, testing, documentation, and code review are having the most success with AI tools.
 These "boring" foundations are accelerators.